KSDunne/twenty_one/README.md

 [CI student black jack 2](https://github.com/luizsmania/blackjack/blob/main/run.py#L49C1-L59C28) - The function for clearing the terminal was adapted from code in this CI student's project

-[Love sandwiches code institute walk through](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/blob/master/01-getting-set-up/02-connecting-oto-our-api-with-python/run.py) - Code altered from code institute love sandwiches project, to get twenty one spreadsheet
+[Love sandwiches code institute walk through](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/blob/master/01-getting-set-up/02-connecting-oto-our-api-with-python/run.py) - Code was adapted from the code institute love sandwiches project, to get the twenty one spreadsheet

 ### Inspiration for black jack game from other CI students